dochoffiday/Lorem.NET/readme.md

 // this will randomly select an item from the group: string[] numbers = GetNumbers();
 string number = LoremNET.Lorem.Random(numbers);

+// this will randomly select a value from the enum:
+MyEnum value = LoremNET.Lorem.RandomEnum<MyEnum>();

 ```

 ### RandomHelper